 While painting the igloo, I discovered you can buy giant rolls of brown builders paper at any hardware store.
 You get 140 feet of brown paper goodness for $11.
-You can also buy a 140 ft. roll of brown builders paper on Amazon for only $9!
+You can also buy a 140 ft. roll of brown builders paper on Amazon for a great deal!
 Not too shabby, huh?
 As for the dish towel, that’s from IKEA for .79 cents.
 Wowzers.
 The dish towel is fun to wrap holiday hostess gifts that are odd sizes, like serving spoons or candles.
 And I love that the “wrapping paper” is part of the gift too.

 Washi tape and the brown paper bags (or building paper) is greatness because it’s so easy and plentiful.
 Instead of using plain clear tape, just use pieces of washi to tape up the ends.
 It tears with your fingers, which I really like.
 You can find washi tape everywhere these days.
 Here are some extra cute rolls on Amazon: bicycles, polka dots, and gold triangles.
 Washi tape makes plain brown paper look awesome, don’t ya think?